dcostachar/cyclistic-case-study/README.md

 WHERE station_name LIKE 'Public Rack%';
 ```

-We will apply the same logic for removing the suffix "(Temp)".
+I will apply the same logic for removing the suffix "(Temp)".

 ```sql
 UPDATE station_data_cleaned